 After running these commands, restart your PC.
 Once your PC restarts, try to install Windows updates again.

-Solution 5 – Perform a Clean boot
+6. Perform a clean boot

-Sometimes Potential Windows Update Database Error Detected message can appear due to third-party applications.
-Applications can interfere with Windows and cause this message to appear.
+Sometimes, the issue can appear due to third-party applications.
+For example, applications can interfere with Windows and cause this message to appear.

-To fix the cause of the problem, you need to enable disabled apps and services one by one until you find the one that is causing this issue.
+To fix the cause of the problem, you need to enable disabled apps and services one by one until you find the one causing this issue.